micropython-variables-tipos-datos

 This is possible because Python is a dynamically typed language.
 That is, the type of variables is not fixed.

-However, in MicroPython, where resources are limited, it is advisable to avoid unnecessary type changes to optimize memory usage.
+However, in MicroPython, where resources are limited, it is recommended to avoid unnecessary type changes to optimize memory usage.

 Data Types in MicroPython

-MicroPython supports the basic data types of Python, although with some limitations due to hardware constraints.
+MicroPython supports the basic Python data types, although with some limitations due to hardware constraints.

-Next, we will look at the most common data types and how they are used.
+Next, we will see the most common data types and how they are used.

 Data TypeDescriptionExample